 The majority of containers around the world are packed while attached to a trailer or chassis.
 This can make getting a verified container weight that complies with the SOLAS VGM requirement a challenge for shippers and their logistics partners.
-With this in mind, it's time to review the best ways to weigh a container on a chassis.
+With this in mind, we've reviewed how to weigh a container on a chassis.

 The most common way of weighing containers on a chassis is by weighbridge.
 A weighbridge is a large platform scale, typically mounted onto a concrete foundation and is large enough to weigh an entire road vehicle and its contents.